QianQ77/Notes-of-Designing-Data-Intensive-Applications-/README.md

 （2） Use software fault-tolerance techniques

++ Software errors

+ (1) Carefully thinking about assumptions and interactions in the system;

+ (2) Thorough testing;

+ (3) Process isolation;

+ (4) Allowing processes to crash and restart;

+ (5) Measuring, monitoring, and analyzing system behavior in production.

++ Human errors

+ (1) System design: well-designed abstractions, APIs and admin interfaces;

+ (2) Provide fully featured non-production sandbox environment for people to explore and experiment safely, using real data, without affecting real users;

+ (3) Thorough testing; automated testing;

+ (4) Set up detailed and clear monitoring, such as performance metrics and error rates;

 2. Scalability

 As the system grows (in data volume, traffic volume, or complexity), there should be resonable ways of dealing with that growth.

++ Describing Load

+Load Parameters: requests per second (to a Web Server); the ratio of reads to writes (in a Database); the number of simultaneously active users (in a chat room); the hit rate (on a cache)

 3. Maintainability